-Second Harvest’s strength is the capacity to receive and distribute food on a large scale as we work closely with local farmers, food distributors, and retailers to source staples, fresh fruit and vegetables.
-Together we are alleviating each agency’s need to find funding or source food through more time-consuming, expensive methods.
+Second Harvest’s strength is the capacity to receive and distribute food on a large scale as we work closely with local farmers, distributors, and retailers to source staples and fresh fruit and vegetables.
+We also advocate for policies that tackle the root causes of hunger.